Regardless of where you live or what industry you work in, there are generational demographic shifts influencing today’s workplace and marketplace.

 The Numbers Don’t Lie

-- By 2020, half of the American workforce will be comprised of Millennials
+- By 2020, Millennials will comprise half of the American workforce.

-Breaking down those numbers tells a different story:
+Breaking down these numbers tells a different story:

 Boomers value health, youthfulness, social mobility, status, and finding meaning in their personal and professional lives.
 As Boomers age, communities and transit systems have to ensure they’re prepared for their huge population.
-Simplicity, community and mobility will be key for this adventurous generation.
+Simplicity, community, and mobility will be key for this adventurous generation.
 In the workplace, many Boomers are staying in the careers longer out of desire and out of necessity.
-Nothing is more important than engaging the Boomer workforce—their experience and knowledge must be shared and utilized to build strong workforces for a sustainable present and future.
+Nothing is more important than engaging the Boomer workforce—their experience and knowledge must be shared and used to build strong workforces for a sustainable present and future.

-Many Millennials are still supported by their Boomer parents and delaying many social and financial obligations compared to generations past; 40% of millennial men (and 32% of women) lived in their parents’ homes in 2012.
-Though that percentage may be smaller now, Millennials’ strong interdependent relationship with their parents have an impact on how they make big decisions and purchases.
+Many Millennials are still supported by their Boomer parents and delaying many social and financial obligations compared to generations past; 40% of Millennial men (and 32% of women) lived in their parents’ homes in 2012.
+Though that percentage may be smaller now, Millennials’ strong interdependent relationship with their parents has an impact on how they make big decisions and purchases.